WinstonN/MailChimp-API-3.0-PHP-Wrapper/README.md

 Some functions can paginate their returns using the $offset and $count arguments.
 Not providing a value for these arguments will default these arguments to $offset=0 and $count=10.

+##Filters

+Some functions can have their return values filtered.
+The endpoints that support filters and their associated filter parameters can be found in filters.txt.
+The filter parameters have been included as arguments for each function and should be passed as an associative array (see below).

+	array('filter_key'=>'filter_value')

 ##Notes

-- Functions with endpoints that rquire a member_id use the $email_address argument to generate this ID, by creating an MD5 hash of the lowercase email address.
+- Functions with endpoints that require a member_id use the $email_address argument to generate this ID (MD5 hash of lowercase email address).
 All that is needed is to pass the email address as a string.

 - If you do not wish to update a field while PATCHing pass it's argument as (null).

+- Timestamp format: "YYYY/MM/DD HH:MM:SS"